 Finally, barbiturates are especially dangerous when you stop using cold turkey, after developing a chemical dependence.
 Suddenly stopping barbiturate use can cause nervous system overactivity which leads to symptoms like seizures and delirium, which can be fatal without medical care.

 Start Your Journey to Recovery Today

 If you or a loved one is struggling with addiction to barbiturates or another CNS depressant, help is available that can lead you to lasting recovery.
 It important to seek medical detox as soon as possible, because withdrawal symptoms can sometimes be fatal.
 While addiction is a chronic disease with no known cure, it can be treated with evidence-based practices at a results-driven treatment center.
 Call the addiction specialists at Arete Recovery at (855) 781-9939 to learn more about the treatment options that are available to you.
-The first step toward a life free from active addiction may just be a call away.
+The first step toward a life free from active addiction may just be a call away or email us.